davidhuynhgit/MovieLens/README.md

 3. **Data Warehouse Connection**
    - Set up Snowflake as the target warehouse.
    - Generate profile to allow dbt to connect to Snowflake.

+4. **Data Modelling**
+   - Setup constrain and schema in yaml files.
+   - Materialise tables and views from staging phase to dim, fact, mart, etc.
+   - Deploy additional features such as seeds, snapshots, macros, and documentation.

+5. **Data Analysis**
+   - Link data from Snowflake and transform into PowerBI environment.
+   - Correct data type and relationship, add DAX measure to support visualisation.
+   - Design dashboard with appropriate charts and filters to reveal meaningful insights.
+   - Visit my dashboard at [my MovieLens Dashboard]([https://app.powerbi.com/view?r=eyJrIjoiMzFlZmE5ZTItNWE1Zi00OWIyLWFlMDktZWQ3NzVjNTQ2OGIwIiwidCI6IjFjYTRjNDdkLTU4ODEtNDE3Zi1iY2U0LTY2ZDNhMDZlMzk0MSJ9])

 ---